RapidRiskAssessment/website/primer.md

+---
+layout: default
+title: Primer
+description: An explanation of why the RRA works the way it works
+---

 # Why does it work?

 This document summarizes the concepts, requirements and technical details behind the Rapid Risk Assessment (RRA).
 We call the way the RRA works a threat Scenario based risk assessment.